DSP Basics: Signal generation

 plot(rads, one_sinc, title = "sinc-импульс")

-Now let's create a pack of sinc-pulses following with a certain period.
-To do this, add some number of zeros to the vector of one pulse at the end, and multiply the result with the function repeat.
-We will also add damping to our pack of pulses - the function LinRange will help us with this:
+Now let's create a bundle sinc-pulses following a certain period.
+To do this, add a number of zeros to the vector of one pulse at the end, and multiply the result by the function repeat.
+We will also add attenuation to our burst of pulses.
+The function will help us with this.
+LinRange:

 zero_padding = [one_sinc; zeros(2*length(one_sinc))]; # sinc-импульс с нулями